diogo-pessoa/milestoneThree/UserStories.md

   - **Test** Added unittest to User Class method related to update_info form

-- As a user I want to update my password
+- As a user, I want to update my password
   -  Added a first path to allow user to update his own password, on Profile page user can submit form to update his information, including password

-- As a user I want to navigate to a book from my favorites list
+- As a user, I want to navigate to a book from my favorites list
  - Added url_for(link) on the template my favorite books, now user can go to the book from his profile page

-- As a user I can Add new books
+- As a user, I can Add new books
  - Once user is logged in a dropdown on `Books` element on Navbar is displayed to user.
   - That links to Add new book form
   - **Test**
      - Selenium test to confirm links to navbar link to Add new book page works
      - Selenium test to confirm anonymous user can't open `Add` link, even straight through URL
      -  Selenium test to validate form fields are showing up screen

+- As a logged in User I can delete books
+    - Added remove option on Action Button inside book page.
+      - User login is required both on the `/delete` endpoint and to see the Action button.
+      - current implementation allows for any User to remove a book.
+      - **Test**
+        - Manual test to create and remove a book.
+          # TODO in progress
+        - Automated Test `Manage_books_actions.py` - creates and delete a book as a logged user.

 ## Features Left to Implement